Christian student group kicked off campus, heads to court Business Leaders in Christ will argue today for its right to remain at University of Iowa

 Melinda Skea 202-349-7224 email@example.com

-WASHINGTON, D.C. – Business Leaders in Christ (BLinC), a small Christian student group at the University of Iowa, will be in federal court on Thursday, January 18 to fight for its right to remain on campus and choose student leaders who embrace its religious beliefs.
+WASHINGTON, D.C. – Business Leaders in Christ (BLinC), a small Christian student group at the University of Iowa, will be in federal court today to fight for its right to remain on campus and choose student leaders who embrace its religious beliefs.
 In October, BLinC was kicked off campus because of its religious beliefs and told that it needed to “revise” those beliefs and submit an “acceptable plan” for selecting leaders to be allowed back on campus.
 Although there are over 500 diverse student groups at the University that screen their leaders for mission alignment, the University is penalizing BLinC for requiring its leaders to share its religious beliefs.

 Hearing in BLinC v.
 University of Iowa